polterguy/phosphorusfive/plugins/p5.io/README.md

 * sys42.execute-lambda-file - Evaluates one or more Hyperlambda files.
 Pass in either a constant, or an expression leading to one or more files.
 * sys42.execute-lambda-folder - Evaluates all Hyperlambda files within one or more specified folders.

+## Warning!
+WRITE PORTABLE CODE!

+The underlaying filesystem on Windows and Linux/Mac OS, have big differences.
+I have tried to accommodate for most of these differences, to create a uniform and common way of typing out paths and such.
+One example is that I consistently replace backslash "\" with forward slash "/", and P5 doesn't even accept backslash as a part of a path.
+However, a filename in Windows called "FOO.txt" points to the same file as "foo.TXT".
+Windows does not differentiate between CAPS in filenames.
+Linux and Mac OS does however discriminate between CAPS!

+This means that you can read the FILENAME.TXT as the same file called "filename.txt" on Windows.
+When you later port your code to your Linux server, your code will no longer work, because "FILENAME.TXT" is no longer the same as "filename.txt".

+Therefor I highly encourage you to use the _correct_ CAPS of your filenames when developing your apps.
+Regardless of whether or not it works on Windows.
+Otherwise your code will not be portable to run on Linux servers.

+I could have verified that filenames had the right CAPS, but this would blow up the code, and use additional resources on your system.
+Therefor I have chosen to (for now) allow the underlaying filesystem take care of usage of CAPS.
+Have this in mind though as you create your own apps!